trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   `BrowserKeyValueStore.layerLocalStorage`; the first-paint host script reads that JSON-encoded key before React mounts and falls back to `tg-theme` only for legacy installs.
+- The Effect AI `LanguageModel` adapter slice added a reusable `makeLanguageModelProvider` bridge in text-completion common code.
+It maps `generateText` responses to `LlmResult`, maps streaming `text-delta` and final `finish.usage` parts to TrustGraph chunks, and converts Effect AI rate and quota failures into `TooManyRequestsError`.
+No concrete provider has been flipped yet.
+- The native request/response PubSub slice removed the local `Map<string, Queue>` response subscriber fanout in `makeEffectRequestResponseFromPubSub`.
+Response dispatch now publishes `{ id, value }` envelopes through native `effect/PubSub`, and each request uses a scoped `PubSub.Subscription` plus `Stream.fromSubscription` to wait for its matching response.
 - A focused broker-backend scout found no remaining P0 broker runtime rewrite after the producer, NATS, consumer concurrency, rate-limit, and request-response stop slices. `PubSubBackend` remains an intentional